-It’s home-buying season, and as you browse listings and search for your perfect property, you’re probably trying to settle on exactly how much house you can afford.
+As the real estate market starts to open up along with the rest of the country, and with interest rates at an all-time low, many people are considering home purchases.
+As you browse listings and search for your perfect property, you’re probably trying to settle on exactly how much house you can afford.
 This is perhaps the most important question to ask yourself when it comes to buying your home is: how does this purchase fit into your overall finances?
 Since buying a home is likely the largest purchase most of us will ever make, there are several things you need to consider when thinking about this question.

 The cost of the initial down payment isn’t the only expense you’ll need to calculate upfront – you also need to factor in all the expenses associated with purchasing, maintaining, and keeping the home.
 Your monthly mortgage, fees, taxes, insurance, home owner dues (i.e., HOA fees), and other associated costs, are all line items on the home-buying bill.
 All of these items will factor into your overall budget for purchasing a home.
 For example, maybe you can afford a down-payment on an $800,000 home, but the monthly payments will be too much of a strain.
 So what’s the first thing to consider when it comes to your monthly payments?
 PITI.

 One of the most important financial considerations related to your home-buying journey is what’s called PITI, which stands for the sum of monthly principal, interest, taxes and insurance.
 This is usually calculated on a monthly basis and your lender will compare it to your monthly gross income to see if you are a viable candidate for a mortgage loan (often called the debt-to-income ratio).
 In the event that you might lose your income or lack enough equity or other assets, your lender may require special considerations, such as two months of PITI.